-Figure IV.3.11 also shows how the association of skills in financial literacy with those in mathematics and reading varies across countries and economies.
-In Brazil, Russia and the Slovak Republic, performance in mathematics and reading explains less than 50% of the variation in financial literacy performance.
-These are also countries where the correlations between financial literacy and the two core domains are relatively weak (as shown in Table IV.3.9).
-In contrast, performance in mathematics and reading explains more than 70% of the variation in financial literacy performance in Australia, the Flemish Community of Belgium and the Netherlands, meaning that a large part of the variation in financial literacy scores reflects proficiency in other domains.
-In these countries and economies, the correlation between financial literacy and the two core subjects is also relatively strong.
+Figure IV.3.11 also shows how the association of skills in financial literacy with those in mathematics and reading varies across countries and economies.2 In Brazil, Russia and the Slovak Republic, performance in mathematics and reading explains less than 50% of the variation in financial literacy performance.
+These are also countries where the correlations between financial literacy and the two core domains are relatively weak (as shown in Table IV.3.9).3 In contrast, performance in mathematics and reading explains more than 70% of the variation in financial literacy performance in Australia, the Flemish Community of Belgium and the Netherlands, meaning that a large part of the variation in financial literacy and the two core subjects is also relatively strong.